benterris/wine-classification/README.md

 # Wine Classification project

-Deep learning class @ CentraleSupélec
-Student project
-Pierre Mevel - Benjamin Terris
+Pytorch implementation of a CNN to classify wines from reviews about them.

 ## Checkout the notebook

 Here you can find [the notebook with our results](https://github.com/benterris/wine-classification/blob/master/wine-classification-project.ipynb).

-## Setup

-Put your datasets in a folder called `datasets` in the project root
+_Deep learning class @ CentraleSupélec_
+_Pierre Mevel - Benjamin Terris_